vueuse/motion/docs/transition-properties.md

 - `damping`

 The opposite of stiffness.
-The lower it is relative to sitffness, the bouncier the animation will get.
+The lower it is relative to stiffness, the bouncier the animation will get.

 - `mass`